chaoSefat/Evaluation-of-Sentiment-towards-migrants-in-German-News-Articles/README.md

 - More volatile sentiment fluctuations due to smaller sample sizes
 - Notable positive spikes during major humanitarian crises (2015, 2020)

+  The figure below illustrates the years only for which data is available for both languages in Leipzig corpus:

 ![Cross-Linguistic-Sentiment](assets/cross_language_comparison.png)

 #### 2. Temporal Evolution & Event Correlation